sufyan20/interviews-challenges/Back-End-Node.js.md

 ## How to submit?

-Clone this repo and create pull request once you feel code is ready.
+Clone this repo and create a pull request once you feel the code is ready.